Coaching Model / Phase 1

 Phase 1- Understand

-This phase has two key parts: First, its for me to understand you.
+Phase 1 has two key parts: First, its for me to understand you.
 Second, it’s to help you understand the situation you are in and give you new language to describe your everyday experiences.

 The first part is when we are in the coaching sessions.
 I have my ‘listening hat’ on understanding the who, how, what, when and why that led up to you seeing me.